-Ladies and gentlemen, Ticketbis is proud to present you with Premier League 2016 tickets, giving you the chance to watch some of the world's finest football teams as fight for that ever-desired Premier League trophy!
+Ticketbis is proud to present you with Premier League 2017/18 tickets, giving you the chance to watch some of the world's finest football teams as they fight for that ever-desired Premier League trophy!

-As the old saying goes, "winning isn't everything" and the fight to avoid relegation is just as hard fought.
-With each competition demoting the bottom three teams at the end of the season, hard fought battles to remain in the Premier League, can prove just as exciting, and likewise newly promoted teams (who've worked their hides off in the championship to get to the Premier League), are just as determined to stay in the competition!
-Suffice to say the Premier League 2016-2017 season is looking just as exciting.
-Take for example Burnley, Hull City and Middlesbrough who have been promoted to the Premier League, while this year's casualties stand with Norwich, Aston Villa and Newcastle whom have all been relegated!
-So get ready for another great season of football and get your Premier League tickets here at Ticketbis, in just a few simple clicks!
+As the old saying goes, "winning isn't everything" and the fight to avoid relegation is just as hard fought and exciting.
+With each competition relegating the bottom three teams at the end of the season, hard fought battles to remain in the Premier League, can prove just as thrilling, and likewise newly promoted teams (who've worked their hides off in the championship to get to the Premier League), are just as determined to stay in the competition!
+Suffice to say the Premier League 2017-2018 season is looking just as exciting, especially with this year featuring some of the football world's top managers.
+Take for example Newcastle, Huddersfield and Brighton who have been promoted to the Premier League, while this year's casualties stand with Hull City, Middlesbrough and Sunderland whom have all been relegated and face a year scrapping away in the Championship!
+So get ready for another great season of football and make sure you buy your Premier League tickets here at Ticketbis!

 It's not ideal, and it's a point of contention between fans but fixture changes are here and here to stay.
 In fact with Sky Sports having spent £5 billion for the TV rights, the truth is fixture changes within the Premier League are looking more and more likely.
 While we at Ticketbis advise booking your tickets and flights with enough time, to account for these possible changes, the actual reasons for these changes vary widely!
 Let's have a look at the Premier League's top reasons your match may be moved: